ALTERNATIVE BREAKS

 Where: Location depends on which organization you work with.

 Education: Alternative Breaks provides a service-learning component that offers guest speakers and activities in person.
 This component is a supplement to the volunteering that you will be doing.
-The education component will begin on February 7th and will continue with weekly lessons throughout the month of February.
+The education component will begin on October 30th and will continue with weekly lessons throughout the month of November (and the first week of December, no lesson over Thanksgiving break).

 Cost: Travel site participation is $275.
 This covers the cost of travel, housing, and food for the duration of the break.
 Scholarships are available from several sources including the Alternative Breaks Scholarship Fund.
 The majority of AB participants receive a scholarship for all or part of the cost of the break.
 More information will be given at the first class in October.